DIVERSITY IN LIVING ORGANISMS

-- Variation in terms of size: Microorganisms are very small of size of micrometers to 100m high large redwood trees and blue whales (30 meters in length).
+- Variation in terms of size: Microorganisms are very small of the size of micrometres to 100m high large redwood trees and blue whales (30 meters in length).

 - Variations in terms of nutrition: Some animals are herbivores, others are carnivores or omnivores.

-- Variations in colours: Worms are colourless, on the other hands flowers, butterflies, different types of birds are full of colours.
+- Variations in colours: Worms are colourless, on the other hand flowers, butterflies, different types of birds are full of colours.

 Q7: What is the primary reason for such a huge diversity we find in animals and plants?